department-of-veterans-affairs/caseflow/PULL_REQUEST_TEMPLATE.md

 *Only for Schema Changes*

 * [ ] Add typical timestamps (`created_at`, `updated_at`) for new tables
+* [ ] Specify a null value for each new table field (see [Writing DB migrations](https://github.com/department-of-veterans-affairs/caseflow/wiki/Writing-DB-migrations))
 * [ ] Update column comments; include a "PII" prefix to indicate definite or potential [PII data content](https://github.com/department-of-veterans-affairs/appeals-team/blob/master/caseflow-team/0-how-we-work/pii-handbook.md#what-is-pii)
 * [ ] Have your migration classes inherit from `Caseflow::Migration`, especially when adding indexes (use `add_safe_index`) (see [Writing DB migrations](https://github.com/department-of-veterans-affairs/caseflow/wiki/Writing-DB-migrations))
 * [ ] Verify that `migrate:rollback` works as desired ([`change` supported functions](https://edgeguides.rubyonrails.org/active_record_migrations.html#using-the-change-method))